 Medicine is changing rapidly, and the way it is taught and practiced has to change too.
 The industry faces an aging population, new regulations and technological breakthroughs.
 With that in mind, we asked a panel of experts the following key questions:

-- To what extent does the threat of a malpractice lawsuit affect doctors’ ability to do their job?
+- To what extent does the threat of a malpractice lawsuit affect a doctors’ ability to do their job?

 - In evaluating the best states for doctors, what are the top five indicators?